 - Sentenced to Conditional Discharge

 - Sentenced to Regular Probation

 - DUI, Reckless Driving and traffic offenses

 - Sex Offenses involving a minor.

 CAN I SEAL MY RECORD IF I CAN'T EXPUNGE IT?

 Legal Defenders, P.C. has been expunging and sealing arrest records in Illinois since 2004.
-Our practice is focused exclusively on expunging and sealing records in the greater Chicago area, including Cook County, DuPage County Lake County, Will County, McHenry County, and Kane County.
+Our practice is focused exclusively on expunging records in the greater Chicago area, including Cook County, DuPage County Lake County, Will County, McHenry County, and Kane County.
 If you're looking for a misdemeanor expungement attorney, you will benefit from the decades of experience expunging records for our clients.

 A BRIGHTER FUTURE

 We live in America, the land of the free.
 Good people who may have made a mistake in the past deserve a second chance.
-Illinois law on expungement and sealing has come a long way in giving people a fresh start.
+Illinois misdemeanor expungement and sealing law have come a long way in giving people a fresh start.
 A criminal record no longer means a lifetime burden.
 Best of all, if an employer or landlord asks if you have been arrested, you can legally answer, No. You will no longer fear applying for a job, getting fired from a job, getting a student loan, renting an apartment, getting licensed, or starting a business.